List of minor 2000 AD stories: Slaughterbowl

 Slaughterbowl is a story by John Smith and Paul Peart that ran in 2000 AD #842-849 as part of their "Summer Offensive".
-It featured convicts piloting cybernetic dinosaurs as a sport of the future.
+It features convicts piloting cybernetic dinosaurs as a sport of the future.

 Snow/Tiger

-Snow/Tiger was a story featuring "a mixture of paranoid politics and extreme violence" written by Andy Diggle: originally pitched to Vertigo, it was turned down as being "too mainstream".
+Snow/Tiger is a story featuring "a mixture of paranoid politics and extreme violence" written by Andy Diggle: originally pitched to Vertigo, it was turned down as being "too mainstream".
 He reworked it, "I just took out the politics and left in the extreme violence", but the politics that remained still proved controversial, although Diggle concludes that "the fact the story pissed people off on both sides of the political spectrum suggest I probably pitched it about right."

 Only one story was published, "Pax Americana", in 2000 AD ##1336-1342 and it was collected in a free trade paperback given away in the Judge Dredd Megazine #276.

 Stalag 666

 Stalag #666 is a fifteen-part story, with a double-length (ten page) first instalment, by Tony Lee, with art by Jon Davis-Hunt.
 Lee describes it as "a futuristic space story that happens to be set in a prison camp. and it's (and I'll be honest here) a mash of clichés and homages as let's be truthful here, you couldn't do a prison camp story and not be like that."

 The story ran in 2000 AD #1600-1614, between August and November 2008.